pgaudit/set_user/README.md

   variations will be blocked.
 * If set_user.block_log_statement is set to "on" and ```rolename``` is a database superuser, the current log_statement setting is changed to "all", meaning every SQL statement executed

 Only users with EXECUTE permission on ```set_user_u('rolename')``` may escalate to superuser.
-Additionally, only users explicitly listed in set_user.superuser_whitelist can escalate to superuser.
+Additionally, only roles explicitly listed or included by a group that is explicitly listed (e.g. '+admin') in set_user.superuser_whitelist can escalate to superuser.
 If set_user.superuser_whitelist is explicitly set to the empty set, '', superuser escalation is blocked for all users.
 If the whitelist is equal to the wildcard character, '*', all users with EXECUTE permission on ```set_user_u()``` can escalate to superuser.
 The default value of set_user.superuser_whitelist is '*'.

 Additionally, with ```set_user('rolename','token')``` the ```token``` is stored in session lifetime memory.